brandonw/brandonw.github.io/content/aspnet-mvc-error-pages.md

     }

-This method is called any time an uncaught exception trickles up to the edge of ASP.NET.
+This method is called any time an exception is caught by ASP.NET.
 It will be the primary mechanism by which the error response is controlled.

 The first step is to check if custom errors are enabled: